madpin/madpindev/content/post/2024-12-16-the-magical-cheese-bread-from-brazil-my-po-de-queijo-adventure.md

 URL:         "/2024/12/16-the-magical-cheese-bread-from-brazil-my-po-de-queijo-adventure/"
 image:       "/img/posts/2024-12-16-the-magical-cheese-bread-from-brazil-my-po-de-queijo-adventure.png"
 description: "/img/posts/2024-12-16-the-magical-cheese-bread-from-brazil-my-po-de-queijo-adventure.jpg"
-categories:  [ Tech ]
+categories:  [ Recipes ]
-tags:
+tags: [food, cheese]
-    - test
 ---

 There's something truly magical about Pão de Queijo.
 It's more than just a cheese bread; it's a warm hug, a taste of home, a little piece of Brazilian sunshine that brightens even the dreariest Dublin day.
 As a Brazilian software engineer living in Ireland, finding authentic Pão de Queijo has been, let's say, an adventure.
-So, armed with my data science background, a dash of ADHD-fueled impulsiveness, and a whole lot of love for this cheesy delight, I embarked on a mission to create the perfect Pão de Queijo right here in my Dublin kitchen, using the real deal: polvilho azedo.
+So, armed with my data science background, a whole lot of love for this cheesy delight, I embarked on a mission to create the perfect Pão de Queijo right here in my Dublin kitchen, using the real deal: polvilho azedo.

 ## The Quest for Ingredients

-Back in Brazil, making Pão de Queijo is almost a reflex.
+Back in Brazil, eating Pão de Queijo is almost a reflex.
 You pop into any *padaria*, and there they are, golden and inviting.
 But here in Dublin, it's a different story.
 Finding the right ingredients, especially *polvilho azedo* (sour tapioca flour), requires a bit of detective work.
 Luckily, some international shops around here stock Brazilian products.
 It took hopping between a couple of shops and a few online attempts.
 Oh, and they also had *polvilho doce* (sweet tapioca flour), which I decided to pick up, to see what would happen if I mixed both.

 > [!IDEA] Summary
 > Pão de Queijo is a beloved Brazilian cheese bread made with tapioca flour.
 The sour variety, *polvilho azedo*, is key to its unique texture, but a mix of sour and sweet (*polvilho doce*) can also be used for a balanced result.
 Finding these ingredients outside Brazil can be a challenge, but it's part of the fun!